williamgilpin/howto/howto_bigdata.md

 ## Other backup services

-We looked into Google Drive and Amazon Cloud Drive Unlimited.
-As of writing, both services were not time or cost efficient for our data storage needs.
+We looked into Google Drive and Amazon Cloud Drive Unlimited before deciding on Backblaze.